Soc Rodrigo: End of the Marcos dictatorship and service in the 1986 Constitutional Commission

 After the People Power Revolution that sent Marcos to exile, Rodrigo was chosen by President Cory Aquino to be a Commissioner of the 1986 Constitutional Commission.
 Many of Rodrigo's children were against his being a member, preferring instead to see him in the Senate one more time.
 Instead, he joined the commission as he turned his back on politics forever.
 The new Constitution was ratified by the people in February 1987.

-Retirement and death
+Retirement

 After his service in the Constitutional Commission, Rodrigo largely retired from public life, preferring to spend time with his family.
 Until just before his death, though, he wrote columns for the newspapers Malaya (1980–1989) and The Philippine Star (1992–1997).

+Death

 On January 4, 1998, Rodrigo died at the age of 83 due to complications from cancer.